airqo-platform/AirQo-api/src/auth-service/docs/access-control/NETWORK_DEPRECATION_GUIDE_VERTEX.md

 ## What we need from the vertex team

-There's no deadline yet, but please plan to migrate the Admin > Networks ("Sensor Manufacturers") page off these two endpoints.
+There's no deadline yet, but please plan to migrate `useNetworks()` and every form listed above off these two endpoints.
+Given the broader surface than originally documented, this is a bigger migration than "one admin page" — please scope it accordingly.
 Once vertex no longer calls them, we'll do a final removal pass.

 Recommended path:
-- If the "Sensor Manufacturers" feature is still needed, we'd like to talk about modeling it as a `group` instead — groups are the actively maintained organization-membership concept and get ongoing features/fixes.
+- If networks are still needed as a concept for grids/cohorts/sites/devices, we'd like to talk about modeling it as a `group` instead — groups are the actively maintained organization concept and get ongoing features/fixes.
-- If the feature is no longer used in practice, removing the Admin > Networks page entirely may be the simpler path — worth confirming usage first.
+- If some of these forms no longer need the network dropdown in practice, narrowing scope first may be the simpler path — worth confirming usage per form before committing to a full migration.

 ## Timeline